nytimes/data-training/README.md

 We recommend you view these files through [Google Drive here.](https://drive.google.com/drive/folders/1ZS57_40tWuIB7tV4APVMmTZ-5PXDwX9w?usp=sharing) The activities and cheat sheets all follow Google Sheets.

 We're providing the materials on Github as well because of requests to translate the materials.
+If you're interested in helping, please reach out and let us know.
+We are happy to connect you with anyone in your language who has already contacted us.

 If you're not familiar with Github and would like to help, here is a suggested workflow:
 * Click the green “clone or download” button and download a ZIP of these files to your computer